No. 9 Kentucky women beat Marshall 79-45 to improve to 5-0

+LEXINGTON, Ky (AP) — No. 9 Kentucky put away Marshall early after having to dig out of a big hole over the weekend.

-LEXINGTON, Ky (AP) — Blair Green scored a career-high 17 points to help No. 9 Kentucky beat Marshall 79-45 on Wednesday night.
+Blair Green scored a career-high 17 points to help Kentucky beat Marshall 79-45 on Wednesday night.
+On Sunday, the Wildcats overcame a double-digit deficit to beat No. 16 Indiana 72-69.

+“We can’t take any game for granted,” Green said.
+“Everyone that we play is tough.
+We wanted to make a statement that we’re where we are supposed to be and not back down from anyone.”

+The guard was 8 of 13 from the field and had two steals.

 Rhyne Howard and Dre’Una Edwards each added 13 points, and Olivia Owens had 10.